Sorry, But These 7 Nail Products Are A Scam

 Nail hardener

-It’s tempting to pick off gel polish but doing so can weaken the nail.
-It makes sense that you might gravitate to a nail hardener, thinking that it’ll help reinforce your nails in some way.
-While “strengthening” formulas tend to contain ingredients which are reparative and beneficial to overall nail health, promoting flexibility and resilience, “hardeners” work by aiming to make the natural nail harder, says London-based manicurist Ami Streets.
-“This can impede flexibility, something our nails need to withstand wear and tear.”
-This, adds Streets, can end up being counter productive and may leave you vulnerable to breakage.
-“In my opinion the best product to help with strength, length and nail health is cuticle oil,” she says.
-“Not only does it penetrate to a deeper level to nourish and hydrate nails, but applying this daily with a massaging motion helps stimulate circulation and promote growth, too.”

-R29 suggests Essie On a Roll Apricot Roll-On Hydrating Cuticle Oil and Nails Inc. Vit C Please Cuticle Oil.
-Also try OPI Repair Mode Bond Building Nail Serum, which acts like scaffolding for brittle nails without making them hard.
+R29 rates Essie On a Roll Apricot Cuticle Oil, $22.99, The Body Shop Almond Nail & Cuticle Oil, $16, and OPI Repair Mode Bond Building Nail Serum, $40, which acts like scaffolding for brittle nails without making them hard.

 AdvertisementADVERTISEMENT

 Whether you’re impatient or just super busy, nail artists understand the allure of investing in a portable nail polish dryer, but they’re a waste of valuable space.
-According to Streets, using quick-dry products like drops or sprays are much more effective when it comes to speeding up drying time.
-Olive & June Nail Beauty Treatment Dry Drops, Essie Quick-E Drying Drops, and OPI Drip Dry Lacquer Drying Drops are all great options, as is Morgan Taylor Accelerate Quick Dry Spray if you find dropper bottles a little too tricky to use with freshly painted nails.
+According to Streets, using quick dry products like drops or sprays are much more effective when it comes to speeding up drying time. essie Nail Care Quick Drying Drops Nail Polish Treatment, $19.95, Barry M Drop & Dry Quick Dry Drops, $9.06, and OPI Drip Dry Lacquer Drying Drops, $25.95, are all great options.

 “Clean” nail polish